imdea-software/popl-2016-artifact/README.md

 [PLDI 2015]: http://conf.researchr.org/home/pldi2015

 ## Requirements

+In principle, this project works “out of the box” on any system with a relatively-recent installation of Ruby — modulo the simple installation of a couple “gems” noted below.
+That is our experience with OS X and Linux, though use on Windows is untested.
+Technically though, we require the following:

 * [Ruby], version 2.0.0 or greater.
 Linux distributions and OS X generally come with [Ruby] preinstalled.
 Newer versions are easily installed using your